mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 • What happens if I **act** instead of think?
 • What would my day look like if I have **zero** time to think?
 • How would I **react** to my daily stimuli without any processing or analysing?
-• Is it possible to forcedly **interrupt** the thinking process (at least the conscious one) and how can I do it?
+• Is it possible to forcefully **interrupt** the thinking process (at least the conscious one) and how can I do it?

 The moment this idea came to my mind, I immediately started applying it.
 At the same time, some of my classmates were asking for my help in their own projects.
 I gave myself 2-3 seconds to decide and reply, which led me to a very intense, uncontrolled and versatile day.